WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 Your initial treatment will include a complete consultation.
 Subsequent follow-up procedures may take only a few minutes, as the full process of consultation is not necessary to repeat, although consent is required at each visit.

-Many plastic surgeons offer patient financing plans, so be sure to ask.
+Many practices offer patient financing options to help make treatment more accessible, so be sure to ask about available plans.

-Your satisfaction involves more than a fee
+Your satisfaction involves more than cost.

 Words To Know